 Industrial salt production proposal threatens remarkable eastern Exmouth Gulf environment

-The multinational K+S Group, via its subsidiary company K+S Salt Australia, is proposing to build a major salt production and barging operation on the eastern side of Exmouth Gulf, 40 km south-west of Onslow.
-The ‘Ashburton Salt Project’ would produce 4.5 million tonnes of salt per year for export to Asia for use in industrial processes.
+The multinational K+S Group, via its subsidiary company K+S Salt Australia, is proposing to build a major salt production facility on the eastern side of Exmouth Gulf, 40 km south-west of Onslow.
+The ‘Ashburton Salt Project’ would produce 4.7 million tonnes of salt per year for export and use in industrial processes.

-As shown on the map, the industrial operation would cover a massive area over a high conservation value and intact environment, including a nationally significant tidal wetlands system.
-The proposed development area is over 675 million square metres (roughly 34 km long x 20 km wide).
+The industrial operation would cover a massive area over a high conservation value and intact environment, including a wetland of national significance.
+The proposed project area is around 114 million square metres (an area equivalent to over 28 Perth’s Kings Park).

-The project would involve the pumping of seawater from presently undisturbed and beautiful tidal creeks.
+The project would involve the pumping of seawater from a presently undisturbed, beautiful tidal creek.
 The water would be pumped into extensive solar salt evaporation ponds, and would involve salt processing and stockpiling infrastructure and the discharge of bitterns (the highly concentrated by-product) into the rich marine environment.

 This industrial activity would impose itself over an area that is one of the largest and most outstanding examples of arid zone coastal salt flat ecosystems in Australia, as well as having well-developed tidal creeks and extensive mangrove systems.
 The extensive mangrove systems on the eastern margins of Exmouth Gulf are areas of high primary productivity, feeding and restocking both the Gulf and the interconnected Ningaloo Reef.

 The marine area of the Gulf off the proposed development provides important habitat for a range of threatened and protected species including dugongs, turtles, sawfish, humpback whales and migratory shorebirds.